Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Experiments

-RMSE results are summarised in Table~\ref{tbl:rmse-reuslts} along with a detailed statistical boxplot in Figure~\ref{fig:rmse-boxplot}.
-From the table and figure, it is clear that the IF estimation methods that are based on the proposed model outperform all other methods (in terms of mean, median, quantiles, and minimum).
-In particular, when the amplitude function $\alpha$ is a random process, the proposed methods are significantly better than others.
-This verifies that the proposed model is amenable for tackling amplitude nuisances to a good extent, thanks to modelling chirp as a GP.
-When the amplitude is a constant, however, the margin of using the proposed model over that of Equation~\eqref{equ:old-ekf-ss} is not significant.
-Among all the state-space based methods, GHFS produce slightly better results than EKFS.
+We first consider the single harmonic $J=1$ case, and we summarise the RMSE results in Table~\ref{tbl:rmse-reuslts}.
+From this table, it is clear that the proposed IF estimation scheme outperforms all the other methods (in terms of mean, median, and minimum).
+In particular, when the amplitude function $\alpha$ is a random process, the proposed methods are substantially better than the others.
+This verifies that the proposed model is a good candidate for modelling chirp signals with random amplitude nuisances.
+When the amplitude is a constant, however, the margin of using the proposed model over that of~\cite{Scala1996} and FHC is not significant.
+It is also worth noting that the FastNLS and FHC methods have low standard deviations compared to others, but this changes when the amplitude $\alpha$ is random.

-The IF estimates from one MC run are plotted in Figure~\ref{fig:estimation}.
-This figure qualitatively shows that the GHFS MLE method provides the best IF estimates compared to other three methods.
-Furthermore, from the figure in the second row and third column, we can see that the confidence interval (CI) produced by GHFS MLE is reasonable: the true IF always lies within the CI; Moreover, we can also see that the CI at $t\approx0.5$ in increasing until $t\approx 1.2$, while at the same time, the error between the mean estimate and true IF is increasing as well.
-Similarly, the CI decreases as the error decreases around $t\in[1.2, 2.0]$.
-In contrast, the figure in the third row and third column shows that the method ``GHFS MLE on~\eqref{equ:old-ekf-ss}'' gives erroneous and overconfident estimates.
-This is because the underlying model in Equation~\eqref{equ:old-ekf-ss} does not take chirp randomness into account.
+We select the five best methods in Table~\ref{tbl:rmse-reuslts} and plot their IF estimates (from one MC run) in Figure~\ref{fig:estimation}.
+This figure qualitatively shows that the GHFS MLE method provides the best IF estimates compared to the other four methods.
+Furthermore, from the figure in the second row and third column, we can see that the 0.95 quantile produced by GHFS MLE is reasonable: the true IF always lies within the quantile.
+Moreover, we also see that the quantile at $t\approx0.5$ is decreasing until $t\approx 1.2$, while at the same time, the error between the mean estimate and the true IF is decreasing as well.
+Similarly, the quantile increases as the error increases around $t\in[1.2, 2.0]$.
+In contrast, the figures in the third and fourth rows and the third column show that the methods ``GHFS MLE on~\eqref{equ:old-ekf-ss}'' and KPT MLE give erroneous and overconfident quantiles. \looseness=-1